asabuncuoglu13/equitable-ai-cookbook/docs/index.md

 ## Contents

-Although implementing "best practices" in equitable AI domain requires a cross disciplinary effort, we focused on the sociotechnical and technical techniques, particularly fairness, security and privacy.
+Although implementing "best practices" in trusted AI domain requires a cross disciplinary effort, we focused on the sociotechnical and technical techniques, particularly fairness, security and privacy.
 We do not go into details on governance, auditing techniques, comprehensive assurance.

 ```{tableofcontents}
 ```